-Whatever stage you are at with your saxophone playing, it is often frustrating trying to get to the next level.
+Whatever stage you are at with your saxophone playing, it is often frustrating trying to get to the next level – especially when practicing.

 Everyone goes through periods of feeling stuck.